 Funny thing about being the resident Binondo girl is the fact that I have not eaten in all the restaurants you’ll find in Chinatown.
-And I’m sorry to my great ancestors, but that’s primarily because I’m not so fond of Chinese food because I grew up with as a neighbor to sought-for Chinese restaurantts.
+And I’m sorry to my great ancestors, but that’s primarily because I’m not so fond of Chinese food because I grew up with sought-for Chinese restaurants as my neighbor.

 But when a good friend, Art, shared his enthusiasm with his favorite restaurant in Binondo (one that I never heard of, I’m sorry).
 Daniel and I decided to drop by and try it out once the opportunity came.

 Mei Sum is located along the street of Ongpin near the corner of Tomas Mapua St. The place is easy to find with its big red sign.
 We arrived around 5:30pm for dinner and the place had quite a bit of space left.
 Staff were attentive and assisted us to a vacant table and immediately served us with hot tea.
 After a bit of deliberation, we decided to order their Seafood Fried Rice, Mapo Tofu, Hakaw, and Art’s recommendation, Steamed King Fish.

 Halfway in waiting, the staff made sure to update us that the Steamed King Fish was going to take a bit more time- something I was appreciative of as it was followed by the question of whether or not we wanted the rest of our orders served immediately or wait till the fish was ready.
 After about 20 minutes, all our orders came.